8Bts/TIC-TAC-TOE-ES6/README.md

   2. run `npm install`.

-  3. Open index.html on using your browser.
+  3. Open index.html with your browser.

 ## Author